tmobile/t-rover/android/README.md

 2. adb logcat shows logs from Android.
 If you see network connection exceptions then there is a problem.
 3. Ask me. :-)

+## Apk
+The latest apk is in "t-rover/android/trover_server/trover".
+Enjoy!

 ## Caveats
 Sorry, but I don't have the time to put a lot of time into this project so you may have to struggle.
 Struggle ~= life long knowledge.
 I will try to improve documentation after enough complaints.
 Updating code is fun updating docs well... you know.